 What Kinds of Cases Go to Lansing, IA Small Claims Court?

 You can always sue an individual Lansing, IA Small Claims Court if they live in Lansing, IA County.
 You can always sue a company in Lansing, IA Small Claims Court if their business is located in Lansing, IA County.
 Small claims courts can only hear specific types of cases.
-Most small claims courts can only hear civil cases involving small amounts of money, usually around $10,000 or less.
+Most small claims courts can only hear civil cases involving small amounts of money.
 Lansing, IA Small Claims Court can hear Civil Court Cases, such as:

 - Breach of contract disputes